laid0724/audi-ecommerce-concept/README.md

 Get the outgoing IP and credentials of the cloud db, set it up in your `appsettings.Production.json`.

+Login to docker with `docker login`

+Login to gcloud with `gcloud auth login`

 Then, build and deploy your api image to gcloud first:

 1. `cd server && docker build --build-arg "ENV=PROD" -t audi-ecommerce-concept_production_api .`